 Making Mathematics Fun and Accessible for Everyone

-Are you a high school student interested in mathematics?
-Could math possibly be the career field for you?
-Attend Point Park University's annual Mathematics Symposium and discover a fun, interesting and accessible approach to engaging in mathematics while learning about career opportunities in this field.
+If you are a high school student interested in math, you are encouraged to attend Point Park University's annual Mathematics Symposium.
+At the symposium, you will discover a fun, interesting and accessible approach to engaging in mathematics while learning about career opportunities in this field.

-At the symposium, Matthew Pascal, Ph.D., assistant professor of mathematics, and Darlene Marnich, Ed.D., professor and chair of the education department at Point Park University, lead students in hands-on mathematical activities such as:
+At the symposium, Matthew Pascal, Ph.D., assistant professor of mathematics, Mark Marnich, Ed.D., associate professor of mathematics and Darlene Marnich, Ed.D., professor and chair of the education department at Point Park University, lead students in hands-on mathematical activities such as:

 - Using ancient Chinese documents (first century, BC) to provoke ways to compute the height of a distant object;